Munderloh Scholarship Grant

 grant, a student may reapply for up to two additional grants in subsequent years at the seminary.

 Reapplications are awarded primarily on the basis of financial need.
 No scholarship grants are

 Under special circumstances, students who are not full-time and students preparing for

 related Word and Sacrament ministries to the parish ministry may be considered

 for scholarship grants.

 The Foundation pays the scholarship grants directly to the seminaries in three installments

 in October, January and March of each academic year.

 Application for Grant forms are supplied by the Foundation to the financial aid office of each

-of the four seminaries.
+of the four seminaries or may be downloaded from this website.
 These forms are intended for the use of first-time scholarship applicants

 and should be completed and returned to the financial aid office of the seminary along with the